-You will be issued with a return train ticket.
+You will be issued with return train tickets by the tour manager at St Pancras.

 Please take care not to lose your tickets and please check that the details on your tickets are accurate.
 Your ticket is non-transferable and non-refundable.
 No refund can be given for non-used portions.

-Standard Premier on Eurostar tickets is indicated by two asterisks in the class type section in the top right-hand corner.
 A light meal will be served to passengers travelling Standard Premier on Eurostar.
 Standard class Eurostar tickets do not include any food or drink on board, although there is a buffet car serving drinks and snacks.

-TGV tickets do not include any food or drink on board, although a buffet car is available.
+SNCF train tickets do not include any food or drink on board, although a buffet car is available.